qkr7391/responsiveWeb/README.md

 4. When the web page narrows, the menu at the top header changes to a toggle bar, clicks the toggle bar to display lists, and clicks the list to close the toggle bar.

     a. insert toggle key icon code to HTML
     b.
 Edit CSS [media query too]
+    c. insert function for 'click' / open

+5. Projects filtering
+[When you clikc each project, only show related projects]

+5-1.
+ a. give data-filter for each buttons ['all', 'front', 'back', 'mobile']
+ b. give data-type for each list in projects
+    [ex) data-type="front"]
-    c.
+ c. design function in projects.js
+    1) call categories
+    2) call project
+    3) create event to categories when click
+    4) get and save the value of dataset.filter ['all', 'front', 'back', 'mobile']
+    5) set condtion for each projects
+        - when filtering value is one of ['all', 'front', 'back', 'mobile'] display
+        - otherwise display none.

+5.2